 You can let your users see your website first and then decide where they want to go.
 A footer with all useful links could be a nice solution for that.

-This is not yet the full menu of all available menus ;) If you have a complex website or plan to get one, entrust everything to our team, including the perfect responsive navigation, and we will find the best approaches to it.
+This is not yet the full menu of all available menus ;) If you have a complex website or plan to get one, entrust everything to our website development company, including the perfect responsive navigation, and we will find the best approaches to it.
 We could combine different techniques for your particular case.